parthsarkar17/parthsarkar17/README.md

 Hi, I’m Parth!
-I'm a sophomore at Cornell University, and I'm majoring in Math and Computer Science.
-I'm passionate about artificial intelligence, climate change, politics, and cooking!
+I'm a junior at Cornell University, majoring in math and computer science.

-I'm currently learning about the applications of deep learning methods into personalized drug discovery with my summer research at Hunter College CUNY.
-I'm also interested in applications into computer vision and natural language processing.
+I'm interested in the fields of programming languages, machine learning, and compilers.
+I'm a functional programming fan!

 You can reach me at: ps679@cornell.edu.

-Thanks!
 @parthsarkar17